-First, let me commend you for taking the initial step of wholesaling: developing the right mindset and moving forward.
-Real estate is a complicated industry riddled with confusing verbiage and complex strategies, but I digress.
+First, let me commend you for taking the initial step of wholesaling houses: developing the right mindset and moving forward.
+Real estate is a complicated industry riddled with confusing jargon and complex strategies, but I digress.
 Real estate is only as complicated as you make it.
 It’s entirely possible to break down real estate wholesaling into manageable steps.
-Having said that, there are goals each investor should set for their first few months in the industry.
+There are goals each investor should set for their first few months in the industry.
 They are as follows.

 [ Thinking about investing in real estate?
 Learn how to get started by registering to attend a FREE real estate class offered in your area. ]